 - Be a U.S. citizen, U.S. national or permanent resident;

 - Be an ASCO member.
 Residents may be able to obtain a FREE ASCO membership by joining here: http://www.asco.org/membership/member-benefits/students-non-oncology-residents;

 - Have a record of good academic standing; and

 - Be of an underrepresented population.
 Underrepresented in medicine (URM) is defined according to the Association of American Medical Colleges definition, as “those racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population.”
 For the purposes of this program, races and ethnicities that have been identified as URM coincide with those in ASCO Workforce Diversity Strategic Plan, which “include but are not limited to American Indian/Alaska Native, black/African American, Hispanic/Latino, and Native Hawaiian/Other Pacific Islander.”

 All applications must be submitted in accordance to the requirements and instructions in the Resident Travel Award Request for Applications (RFA).
-All application materials must be in English and must be submitted through the Grants Portal.
+All application materials must be in English and must be submitted through the Application Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.

 The Resident Travel Award for Underrepresented Populations is supported by:

 This list reflects commitments as of May 27, 2020.